 The everyday, garden-variety Bic lighter is a disposable, butane fuel lighter that is non-refillable by Design.
 You weren’t supposed to repair a Bic lighter when something goes wrong.

 If something breaks, the fuel runs out, or it just stops working, you throw it away and pull another one out of your pocket or out of the package.

-This is an acceptable trade-off for most people, since the Bics are so cheap and even at this inexpensive price point your average Bic will give you over 1,000 lights.
+This is an acceptable trade-off for most people since the Bics are so cheap and even at this inexpensive price point your average Bic will give you over 1,000 lights.

 Aside from a low price point, of most interest to Preppers is the sealed nature of a Bic.
-The tightly sealed fuel cell means very little evaporative loss occurs to the atmosphere in the same amount of time compared to a Zippo.
+The tightly sealed fuel cell means very little evaporative loss occurs in the atmosphere in the same amount of time compared to a Zippo.

 Sure, a damaged seal or busted valve may lead to fuel loss at a faster rate, but this is rare.